 The history of Holdsworth House is as mesmerising as its architecture.
 Our stunning Jacobean manor dates back to 1633, although there is evidence of a building on the site as far back as 1272.
-To this day Holdsworth House retains many period features.
+We have connections to the Anne Lister and Bronte families from the 1800s and to this day Holdsworth House retains many period features.
 You'll discover stone mullioned windows, beamed ceilings and impressive fireplaces that all add a sense of calm, comfort and tradition.

 INDEPENDENTLY OWNED SINCE 1272